asdede/codestats/README.md

+**Important**

+At the moment this only works if you have github and gitlab profiles.

 >When you run `docker compose up --build` for the first time, it takes around 2 minutes for your stats to show up, since gathering data takes a long time

 # codestats